hamnis/hamnis.github.io/content/posts/2025-deno-scripting/index.md

 We also need to make the new script executable
 `chmod 755 sub-commands`

-2. Compile the program into an executable.
+2. Compile the program into an [executable](https://docs.deno.com/runtime/reference/cli/compile/).

 `deno compile sub-commands.ts`

-This will produce a binary for the current platform.
+This will produce a binary for the [current platform]()https://docs.deno.com/runtime/reference/cli/compile/#cross-compilation.
+Another benefit from compilation is that we also solve the distrbution problem.

 Next we need to load the completions into the current shell.